filecoin-saturn/L1-node/integration/onion/README.md

 # Onion

-This folder sets up a docker compose file which runs 3 combinations of the different layers that comprise an L1 node:
+This folder sets up a docker compose file which runs 3 combinations of the different layers that comprise an L1 node (plus the bifrost-gateway):

 - Nginx+shim+lassie
 - shim+lassie
 - lassie
+- bifrost-gateway plus its own L1

 The goal is to be able to troubleshoot correctness issues that may lay in-between layers or that can be pinpointed to a particular layer.